-11th International Symposium on Iconicity in Language and Literature, 6-8 April 2017
+12th International Symposium on Iconicity in Language and Literature, 3-5 May 2019

-The eleventh in a series of biennial international and interdisciplinary symposia organized by the Iconicity Research Project since 1997, this meeting will once again focus on iconicity – resemblance mappings between form and meaning – in language and in literature.
-The theme of the 2017 symposium is the “operationalization of iconicity” – concerned with being able to define and describe different types and levels of iconicity as they appear in different media and modalities.
-We especially welcome proposals for papers dedicated to this theme, but encourage submissions investigating iconicity from a broad range of perspectives.
+The twelfth in a series of biennial international and interdisciplinary symposia organized by the Iconicity Research Project since 1997, this meeting will once again focus on iconicity – resemblance mappings between form and meaning – in language and in literature, and in other media such as music, film, drawing and other visual arts.

 Prof Dr Olga Fischer Prof Dr Christina Ljungberg

 Email: O.C.M.Fischer@uva.nl Email: firstname.lastname@example.org

 Prof. Jordan Zlatev: email@example.com